Death Doula & End of Life Practitioner

 "Registered" status requires me to work within the EOLDAC's Scope of Practice and adhere to the Code of Ethics they have put in place to set the standard for the Canadian End of Life Doula Association.
 In addition, I am required to submit a police security clearance and proof of continuing education in the end of life field to maintain my "Registered" status with the Association.

 It's the USA's National End-of-Life Doula Alliance's (NEDA) micro credential that was developed in collaboration with the USA's National Hospice Council.
 It's awarded to End of Life Doulas from around the globe who successfully meet NEDA's measurable professional standards and core competencies.
-The intent of this credential is to validate to families when hiring a "NEDA Proficient" Doula like myself, they've been tested by NEDA to confirm they meet the standard skill set within the scope of practice of the role.
+The intent of this credential is to validate to families when hiring a "NEDA Proficient" Doula like myself, they've been tested by NEDA to confirm they meet this alliance's standard skill set within the scope of practice they have set for this professional role in the USA.